A Balanced Diet

 You will find grains in bread, pasta, tortillas, popcorn, your breakfast cereal, and processed foods made with flour and starches.
 Quinoa, bulgur, and buckwheat can also be considered grains.

 The best option is to eat "whole" grains (whole wheat, and whole oats for instance) because they contain a higher proportion of fiber and also more minerals and vitamins that are concentrated in the fiber-rich husk that is not removed from whole grains.

 Brown rice and whole-wheat pasta are other options of whole grain based foods.

-Half of your grains should be whole grains.
+Half of your grain intake should be whole grains.

-Baked grain products (bread, biscuits, and cookies) usually have a lot of fat (trans fats or saturated fats), so try to choose low-fat options.
+Baked grain products (bread, biscuits, and cookies) usually have a lot of fat (trans fats or saturated fats) and added sugars, so try to choose low-fat low-sugar options.
 Bear in mind that low-fat processed foods usually compensate for the lack of fat by adding sugars to the product.
 So check the nutrition facts label!

 Starchy vegetables such as potatoes also fall in this category, as they are rich in simple carbs.
 The potatoes' skins are a good source of fiber though.

 Those who have celiac disease or gluten intolerance must avoid grains that contain gluten, and food made with them.
 Learn more about a Gluten Free diet.
 Gluten-containing grains (wheat, barley, rye) can be replaced with quinoa, rice, amaranth, buckwheat, millet, sorghum, oats, teff and corn.